 Still not convinced of the usefulness of a video script?
 Don't worry, read on and you'll understand why we insist you start with a script.

-Designing a good video script will make your life easier and allow you to effectively define :
+Designing a good video script will to make your life easier and allow you to effectively define :

 As seen above, a video script is very useful but it also has many other advantages!